MeveraStudios/Documentation/docs/Imperat/command-api/Classic Command API.md

 ---
 sidebar_position: 1
 ---
+# Classic Command API

-A command in Imperat is represented internally by the class `dev.velix.imperat.command.Command` which holds every command's data and needed usages.
+A command in Imperat is represented internally by the class dev.velix.imperat.command.Command which holds every command's data and needed usages.

-Sub-commands at the other hand, are themselves `Command`, simply there's no class called `Subcommand` or something like that, Subcommands are treated as commands and can be easily combined together in the form of a chain by merging the main-usage of a command to the subcommand's usage.
-Moreover, A `Command` is also treated as a `CommandParameter` that can be added to a `CommandUsage`.
+Sub-commands at the other hand, are themselves `Command`, simply there's no class called Subcommand or something like that, Subcommands are treated as commands and can be easily combined together in the form of a chain by merging the main-usage of a command to the subcommand's usage.

+Moreover, A Command is also treated as a CommandParameter that can be added to a CommandUsage.

-We will be learning every possible way of modifying the `Command` object you create (**Classic**) But first let's get to know the Mutable components of a command.
+We will be learning every possible way of modifying the Command object you create (**Classic**) But first let's get to know the Mutable components of a command.

-Every single `Command` object has the following mutable components :-
+Every single Command object has the following mutable components :-

 - **Aliases** (other names could be used for a command)
 - **Permission**
 - **Description**
-- **Default-usage** (`/<command>` without any arguments )
+- **Default-usage** (/<command> without any arguments )
 - **Usages**
 - **Processors**